MicrosoftDocs/dynamics-365-intelligent-order-management/topics/deploy.md

 ---
 author: josaw1
-description: This topic provides information on deploying the preview version of Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: conceptual
+description: This topic provides information about how to deploy the preview version of Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 05/17/2021 ms.topic: conceptual